fpauker/urua/README.md

 ## Getting Started

-A simple ruby server, which uses th ur-sock and opcua-smart library.
+A simple ruby server, which uses the ur-sock and opcua-smart library.

 ### Prerequisites & Intallation